Thermal effects on fracture and brittle-to-ductile transition: Elasto-fragile model

 Based on previous key premises, the total energy of the system is

 with the boundary conditions $y_0=0$ and $y_{N+1}=Y$.
 Here, the variables $y_i$ represent the vertical coordinates of the lattice points while $\xi$ assignes the discrete interface position.
 Observe that the first addend of Eq.\eqref{eq:fra:hamiltonian}, proportional to the elastic constant $k$, is the energetic contribution of the shear unbreakable springs.
+We remark that the use of the shear springs with elastic constant $k$ is an approximation valid under the small deformation assumption (in our models the central nodes can only move vertically).
 The second addend, proportional to the elastic constant $l$, is the contribution of the vertical unbreakable springs that connect the upper layer to the inner lattice points.
 Finally, the energetic contribution proportional to the elastic constant $h$, regarding the breakable springs, is split into two addends: the first one corresponds to the unbroken springs (going from $i=1$ to $i=\xi$) and the second one corresponds to the broken ones (from $i=\xi+1$ to $i=\eta$).
+Again, the assumption of linear elastic springs, as typical in linear elastic fracture mechanics, allow for a proper description of fracture effects under the hypothesis of small strains.
+Such a simplification is crucial for the following analytical treatment.
 The energy contribution associated with broken bonds corresponds to the surface energy of the two exposed sides of the fracture, originally introduced by Griffith in the overall energy balance and eventually yielding his classical stability criterion \cite{griffith}.

 The energy in Eq.\eqref{eq:fra:hamiltonian} can be rewritten as

 We can introduce the following $N$-component vectors

 and the tridiagonal matrix